 Dense Fog Advisory from SAT 1:02 AM CDT until SAT 8:00 AM CDT

-Dense Fog Advisory from SAT 1:02 AM CDT until SAT 8:00 AM CDTNew

 Issued by National Weather Service – Sioux Falls, SD